StanislasRigal/uppsala2/README.md

 ```

-'species_sub' contains species names.
-It should be provided as a 'data.frame' with species in row, the first column for complete species names and the second column for species names'codes:
+- `species_sub` contains species names.
+It should be provided as a `data.frame` with species in row, the first column for complete species names and the second column for species names' codes:

 ```{r}